Analytify/wp-analytify/readme.txt

 1. Unzip (if it is zipped) and Upload `wp-analyify` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

-= Configure =
+= 2) Configure =
-1. Reach out to the Analytify->settings page and authenticate using your Google Analytics account.
+1. Reach out to the Analytify-> Settings Page
+2. Go to "Step 1", click the Magic **Auto Populate following fields** Button for using default app info. *
+3. In "Step 2" click the **Get Your Access Code** Button and authenticate with your Google Account connected with your Google Analytics profile and copy the "Access Code" and paste in the box.
+4. After Authentication, Select your Profiles for front/admin Statistics from Settings-> Profile tab.

-2. For Authentication, you need to create a Project in Google [Console](https://console.developers.google.com/project).
+*If you want to use your own app, you need to create a Project in Google [Console](https://console.developers.google.com/project).
 Read this simple 3 minutes [tutorial](http://wp-analytify.com/google-api-tutorial) to get your ClientID, Client Secret and API Key and enter them Settings Page.
-3. After Authentication, Select your Profiles for front/admin Statistics from Settings->Profile tab.

 == Frequently Asked Questions ==